 There are people who aren't overweight who have type 2 diabetes.
 But extra weight definitely puts you at risk for the disease.

 In one study, being overweight or obese was the single most important thing that predicted who would develop type 2 diabetes.
-The study results showed that over 16 years, regular exercise -- at least 30 minutes a day, 5 days a week -- and a low-fat, high-fiber diet helped with type 2 diabetes prevention.
+The study results showed that over 16 years, regular exercise -- at least 30 minutes a day, 5 days a week -- and a low-fat, high-fiber diet helped prevent type 2 diabetes.

 If you're at high risk for diabetes, your doctor may recommend going on medication to help you prevent getting it.

 Several studies show that various types of diabetes drugs, along with a healthy lifestyle, can cut the odds of getting diabetes in a high-risk person.